Welcome to the 2019 Taranaki Sustainable Backyards Trail!

 Just remember to...

-- Carry coins for garden entry, as entry is by gold coin.
+Carry coins for garden entry, as entry is $2 per person for those over 16 years old.
 There are also purchases of plants, seeds, food and other items available at some properties (see the property key below on how to identify these).
 Its cash sales only, no eftpos will be available

 Key to property pages

-The following icons are found on property desciptions as a guide to facilities and services available at each property in the Trail.
+The following icons are found on property descriptions as a guide to facilities and services available at each property in the Trail.

 Pick up a Powerco Taranaki Garden Festival programme in stores, libraries and information centres around the province and start planning your garden adventures!